vis7219/PopGenAnalysis/README.md

   Any necessary modifications required to run the pipeline in a cluster can be done in the *config.yaml* file in the *slurm* folder.

+The *--cpus-per-task* in the slurm config file and the *--cores* option in the command line work together.

+* If the threads provided in *--cores* is lesser than what is provided in *--cpus-per-task*, then SnakeMake will consider *--cores* input.
+* If threads provided in *--cores* is more than what is provided by *--cpus-per-task*, SnakeMake will try to parallelize multiple jobs in a node to use maximum threads.

+__NOTE:__ Before running the pipeline in both cases, it is better to
+  * Create a dag file to visually see if the job order is correct.
+It will almost always be correct, but if it is not, please inform me.

+        snakemake --dag | dot -Tsvg > dag.svg

+  * Perform a dry run to manually check if the inputs/outputs for all rules are correct and if the number of jobs makes sense.

+        snakemake --cores 1 -n

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Pipeline Configuration